AdobeDocs/audience-manager.pt-BR/help/readme.md

    + If there is a topic in the guide called *Implementation*, the corresponding directory is `/implementation`
 + All image assets are stored in `/assets` at the root of the user guide.
    + All images in the `/assets` directory will be localized.
-   + Any images in the `/no-localize` directory will not be localized (there&#39;s a surprise!).
+   + Any images in the `/no-localize` directory will not be localized (there's a surprise!).
 Isso pode ser usado para garantir em versões loc que os ativos específicos não serão reproduzidos desnecessariamente.

 ## Metadados de nível do guia do usuário